 The End of Lectures: The Science of Learning and Human-Centered Design at Minerva

 Taking class at Minerva is entirely different from any other university program.
-Hosted on the Active Learning Forum, dubbed the “ALF,” students enter class from anywhere in the world by logging onto Minerva’s proprietary online platform.
+Hosted on the Minerva Forum, students enter class from anywhere in the world by logging onto Minerva’s proprietary online platform.
 Whether they are in a coworking space in San Francisco, a residence hall in Seoul, or a coffee shop in Berlin, as long as there is Wi-Fi, class is only a few clicks away.

 Before Minerva, Regan had briefly worked on a contract project designing an interactive online learning application for Pacific Gas and Electric, but found the higher education sector new — and exciting.
 Instead of shying away from the seemingly Herculean task, Regan was ready to take on the challenge of creating a first-of-its-kind online classroom, feeling inspired by his own positive college seminar experiences.